CpaterCodes/TD-GPT/README.md

 - GPT can intuit branching logic; adheres strictly to test requirements.
 - Without tests for divisibles of neither 3 nor 5, handling varies.
 - I.e. Between returning `""` and `str(n)`
-- Tests will now have anonymising names, with which builds still work.
+- Test names will be general as possible while meaningful.
 - Nonetheless, names could play a valid role in real world "TD-GPT".
 - Subsequent problems will be more novel/complex in their nature.